bruhMomentFixer/SpotifyDownloader/README.md

 > Python tool for managing Spotify playlists, synchronizing local music folders, and maintaining ID3 metadata consistency.

+> The program supports both English and Spanish.
+You can select the interface language when starting the tool.

 ## 📋 Table of Contents

 * [✨ Features](#-features)